-The purpose of this AMP is to describe the proposed stocking, rearing, and egg-take activities to be undertaken by KBH in 2017, anticipated 2017 salmon runs resulting from KBH projects, and management of KBH salmon in Kodiak waters.
+The purpose of this AMP is to describe the proposed stocking, rearing, and egg-take activities to be undertaken by KBH in 2018, anticipated 2018 salmon runs resulting from KBH projects, and management of KBH salmon in Kodiak waters.
 Appendix A contains maps showing the KMA and the location of KBH and various projects.
 Appendix B contains KBH salmon production records.
-Appendix C contains tables to demonstrate data used for return and harvest estimates and Appendix D cites all relevant KBH fish transport permits (FTP).
+Appendix C shows data and methodology used for return and harvest estimates, and Appendix D cites all relevant KBH fish transport permits (FTP).

-1.0 OPERATIONAL PLANS FOR 2017
+1.0 OPERATIONAL PLANS FOR 2018